Getting ready for uni

 You can also use our Study Time Planner to create a personalised, printable weekly schedule.

 UniStart is a self-paced introduction to university, offering live interactive sessions.
+You will have access to UniStart within 24 hours of being admitted to your course.

 Learn what to expect in your classes, how to prepare for assignments, and how to develop your academic writing and language skills.